Witch Bottles: REAL History, Uses and FULL Tutorial

 Witch bottles have been used for centuries by witches and those who wanted to ward off witches.
 Traditionally, they were used to protect the individual against dark magic and evil spirits.
 Today they are used for protection, love, healing and much more.
 Learn the history, uses, and how to make your own witch bottles here!

-Witch Bottles of the Past: Archaeology and History
+Witch Bottles of the Past: Their TRUE History

 Witch bottles are one of the key pieces in witchcraft history that we have archaeological evidence of.
 Clay and glass jars and vessels have been found in England and the United States from centuries past.
 Historians identify these archaeological artifacts according to their contents: pins, needles, nails, broken glass, wood, fabric, human personal effects (fingernail clippings, hair, bone, urine, etc.) and sometimes herbs or stones.
 Witch bottles are typically buried in the earth near the front door of a home or elsewhere on the property.
 Sometimes buried under the hearth to allow the heat to “fire up” the bottle.

 Witch Bottles: ACTUAL Archaeological Evidence that Witches Existed!

 One recent famous witch bottle discovered during an archaeological dig in London is known as the Holywell Witch Bottle.
 Scholars say the witch bottle dates to the late seventeenth to early eighteen century and contained things like pins, nails and possibly a bit of bone.